HmidouZaka/Time-Managment-App/README.md

 # Time-Managment-App
-this is a simple android application build bz Kotlin the app help you to manage your time
+this is a simple android application build by Kotlin and #jetpack compose the app help you to manage your time

 </br>